Information Centre

 More information about diarrhoea

-Changing what you eat and drink can help manage the gastrointestinal side effects of OFEV®.
+Changing what you eat and drink may help manage the gastrointestinal side effects of OFEV®.

 More details on how your diet can help manage side effects, as well as eating and drinking well to maintain a healthy body weight, can be found in your PPF support space’s Picnic Area and in the ‘Making every mouthful count’ nutrition guide.